0115 964 7740 - law@curtisparkinson.com

 Most at Risk

-As in Mr Hall’s case, the scam can happen where the fraudster steals a person’s identity.
+As in Mr Hall’s case, a scam can happen where the fraudster steals a person’s identity.
 Fraudsters change details for registered property titles through the Land Registry, posing as the owner.
 Next, they use the property to apply for a new mortgage, or as it appears in Mr Hall’s case, sell the property to an unwitting buyer, disappearing with the proceeds.

-Identity theft is only one part of the story; you are more at risk if you live overseas, or your property is:
+Identity theft is only one part of the story.
+You are more at risk if you live overseas or your property is:

 HM Registry Claims / Compensation